benlepsch/Elara_Samples/README.md

 ### Running code on the raspberry pi with custom reader command

-If you're running the code through the raspberry pi I set up, all you have to do is make sure you're in the `~/Elara_Samples/` folder and then type `reader <NameOfProgram>`.
+If you're running the code through the raspberry pi I set up, all you have to do is type `reader <NameOfProgram>`.
 For example, running the `ConstantRead.java` file would use the command `reader ConstantRead`.
+If this is the first time running code since the pi has started up, it will take a minute to start a gradle daemon, but if it's not, the code should compile in run in ~30 seconds.
+After running whatever file you specified, the `reader` command will then run a second piece of code to turn off the ThingMagic reader.
 Running `reader help` explains how to use the command in slightly more detail.

 ### Setting up reader command on different linux machine